OpenBeta/openbeta-docs/docs/how-to-contribute/overview.md

 We're looking for help with frontend, backend, and full stack development.

 You can join our core dev team by simply completing the [Dev Onboarding program](./dev-onboarding.md)  and work on some tasks first.
-If by then you are still interested in joining, please express your interest in our [Discord](https://discord.com/invite/ptpnWWNkJx) channel.
+If by then you're still interested in joining, please express your interest in our [Discord](https://discord.com/invite/ptpnWWNkJx) channel.

 :::note Reminder
 Regardless of the level you choose, collaboration and open communication are vital.
 Engage with the community, ask questions, and seek feedback when needed.
 :::

-Thank you for considering contributing to Open Beta We appreciate your support, and we look forward to seeing your contributions.
+Thank you for considering contributing to Open Beta.
+We appreciate your support, and we look forward to seeing your contributions.